Stakeholder buy-in is one of the most commonly talked about challenges faced by UX researchers.

 Show them what you will get out of the research: While building empathy is important, this cannot be the only reason.
 Show your stakeholders why they need to spend $500, $1,000 or $10,000 on your research project.
 For example, how will the insights you gather lead to a more useful and usable product?
-How does this convert into KPIs (Key Performance Indicators)?
+How do UX metrics convert into business KPIs?
 Will your conversion rate increase by 0.5, 1, 2, 10x?

 Also consider if you have worked on any other products where usability testing and/or user research has already led to a successful product improvement or A/B test?
 If so, mention it in your proposal.

 Define the deliverables: Okay, so you estimate that your research will lead to a 5x improvement in conversion rate.
 Great!
 Now, what evidence can you provide?
 Show them that they will have access to videos and summaries of insights with meaningful charts.
 Outline that the team will create prototypes that will be tested and iterated upon, which will then lead to the final product.